jeff4/bionotes.github.io/index.md

 ## Lecture 12: Central Dogma 2 - DNA Transcription and Translation
 * September 4, 2020
 * Uracil is a pyrimidine that is exactly like thymine except it is missing the -CH<sub>3</sub> methyl group off the 5 carbon
+* Because DNA transcription process does not use error-correction / proofreading mechanisms like replication, accuracy for RNA creation is only 1 error in 10<sup>4</sup> (10,000) vs the 1 error in 10<sup>9</sup> (1 billion) for DNA replication.

 ## Lecture 13: Central Dogma 3 - Variations from the Dogma